libra/website/docs/crates/move-language.md

    in the Move intermediate representation to Move bytecode format.
 * The Move [virtual machine](./vm/)(VM) which:
    * Defines the bytecode format.
-   * Defines the genesis state for the Libra blockchain.
+   * Defines the genesis state for the Libra Blockchain.
    * Contains a bytecode verifier that performs static structural and semantic verification of the bytecode format.
    * Implements a bytecode interpreter for the bytecode format.